josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 You can imagine my surprise when I got an email saying that I was selected to participate after trying for 4 years in a row.

 And then I panicked.
-Have you ever been at the base of that building and looked up?
+Have you ever been at the base of the Empire State and looked up?
 Some days when is cloudy you cannot even see the top of the building.

 God news: I wasn't totally unprepared.
 But I had to adjust my training routine to be ready for this challenge with a small window of two months, and no experience about doing a vertical run.